Lori Robinson Distel

 Associate Artistic Director | She/Her

 Piper J. Distel is a queer, neurodivergent, femme theatre artist, educator and playwright hailing from Cambridge, Ontario.
 She has been actively involved in the South Western Ontario drama scene since 2007, acting both regionally and professionally.
-Previous credits include roles such as Anne Frank (The Diary of Anne Frank), Jerusha (Daddy Long Legs), Eponine (Les Miserables), Abigail Williams (The Crucible), Babette (Beauty and the Beast), Mary (Murder on the Orient Express), Jeannine (Ordinary People/Arthur Award Nomination) and Emily Webb (Our Town).
 Piper is the recipient of the 2022 City of Cambridge Youth Appreciation Award for Artistic Development and the 2014 Bernice Adams Award for Outstanding Youth in the Arts.
-She has taught theatre arts at The Cambridge Centre for the Arts and Cambridge Community Players, respectively, since 2014, having earned her High-Five Teaching Certification in 2018.
+She has taught theatre arts at The Cambridge Centre for the Arts and Cambridge Community Players, respectively, since 2014, having earned her Hi-Five Teaching Certification in 2018.
+Currently, Piper serves as a Day Program Instructor at Graceful Abilities in Waterdown, working with adults with developmental disAbilities.
 Piper is the librettist behind the new Canadian musical, Curiouser, which tells of the early life of Alice's Adventures in Wonderland author, Lewis Carroll and celebrates neurodiversity in the arts and literature community.